 Do you need any special skills to volunteer?

 No, common sense is more important for most roles.
 If you’re friendly, reliable and enjoy a new challenge volunteering could be for you.

 Volunteers usually support paid staff in their work.
 In general they should be on time and work the hours they agreed to, follow advice and directions from their supervisor and be willing to undertake training if necessary.

 Most organisations offer induction training and ongoing support as a minimum.
 Others have specific training courses for you to follow so that you become confident in your new role.

 The chance to make new friends, improve your employability, learn new skills, give something back to your community, improve your confidence, take on a new challenge and of course, have fun.

-Call in at the Roundhouse and see how Volunteer Centre Dacorum can help you into your new volunteer role.
+Contact us or call in at The Roundhouse and see how Volunteer Centre Dacorum can help you find your new volunteer role.